VivierD/Slider/README.md

 ## GETTING STARTED
 1. Installation: yarn install

-2. In the project directory, you can run: yarn start
+2. In the project directory, you can run: yarn start.